 Grade Meaning - Effect X No-Show - Student does not attend class during the first week of semester/term.
 Student must either begin attending class or withdraw from it.
 Students who fail to take actions in response to interim grade of X will receive a final grade of F. In online classes, an X grade is assigned to enrolled students who do not interact with the course website for the first week of the semester/term.
-EA Excessive Absences - Student's class absences exceed 10% of their total contact hours.
-Student must resume class attendance or withdraw from it.
-Students who do not withdraw will receive a final grade based on evaluation criteria of the class.
+X grades are given prior to the university census date.